rackerlabs/rackspace-how-to/content/cloud-servers/check-windows-server-uptime.md

    **Note**: You can also shorten this command to `net stats srv`.

-3. Look for the line that starts with `Statistics since …`, which indicates the date and time when the uptime started.
+3. Look for the line that starts with `Statistics since`, which indicates the date and time when the uptime started.

 ### Use the systeminfo command